django/deps/draft/XXXX-dissolve-core.rst

 resolve it.

-The primary goal of this proposal is to remove the perceived status associated with being able to push code to the primary Django source-code repository, and to re-frame the ability to push code to that repository as more of a bureaucratic role which carries with it no special privileges or status of any sort.
+The primary goal of this proposal is to remove the perceived status associated with permission to push code to the primary Django source-code repository, and to re-frame the ability to push code to that repository as more of a bureaucratic role which carries with it no special privileges or status of any sort.
+Recognition of contributions to Django or the Django ecosystem should be handled by some type of status or award to be made by the Django Software Foundation, rather than by push permission to a repository.

 Rationale